Jonibaki/UIMS/README.md

 ## Acknowledgments

-* Thank you QA and QA trainees for providing the interesting project.
+Thank you QA and QA trainees for providing the interesting project.
 Thank you Chris for easy implementation of the project.
-I thank myself for being a hard working asset.
+I thank myself for being always a hard working asset.